Covid-19: Restrictions on travelling abroad may last several years, expert warns

 People arriving from Britain and Portugal should also be made quarantine, while “green” countries from where people could arrive without quarantining could include Greece, Norway, Finland, Denmark, New Zealand and China.

-He was speaking as Taoiseach Micheál Martin advised British holidaymakers not to come here at present in BBC interview earlier on Sunday.
+He was speaking as Taoiseach Micheál Martin advised British holidaymakers not to come here at present.

+Speaking on the BBC Andrew Marr Show, Mr Martin said Ireland was taking a “cautious approach”, emphasising that all visitors would have to quarantine for two weeks if they came to the Republic.

 Students arriving at the RCSI later this year, he said, “will be arriving two weeks early and then self-isolating before term starts.